rreece/music-notes/chord-theory/chord-theory.md

 ## Trichords

 The scafolding on which we will build chords are trichords: 1-3-5, a perfect 5th, and then the minor or major quality of the chord is determined by the 3rd.
+Here are C-major and C-minor chords, and their first and second inversions, derived by rotating the bottom note to an octave higher.
+Following that are augmented and diminished versions of a C chord, where the 5th is raised or lowered a half step, respectively.

 \lilypondfile{trichords.ly}